Why do we sneeze?

 You may like to know…

-Why do we need to eat fruits and vegetables?
+Why do we need to wear shoes?

-Why do we have to wear spectacles?
+Why do we cry?

 Even more curious?